 With the gigantic boom in foreign infrastructure investment across the continent today, infrastructure is pertinent to the future of urban and rural lifeworlds.
 Chinese developers, the African Development Bank, the European Union, and other international actors are planning railways, highways, ports, pipelines, and other forms of infrastructure that are radically transforming African urban centers and countrysides.
 But can such infrastructure make Africa rise from colonial oppression?
 Can infrastructure decolonize?
 Can what was once a key tool of colonialism—the railways built by European powers to extract resources—also be used to undo its results?
 How is infrastructure contested and what are the conflicting rationalities to which it gives rise?
 What are the stakes of the large-scale dreams of development which infrastructure building continues to carry?
 How does infrastructure shape the course of history and the horizon of our global future?

-How does highway infrastructure shape the course of history, and why are its dreams of development more pertinent than ever?
-Focusing on the multiple dimensions of development on the ground, Highway Africa unmoors conventional approaches to infrastructure urbanization in and beyond Africa.
-When highways or railways figure in urban or Africa-focused research, they tend to appear as merely technical problems of development: either they are described as lacking, or they are treated as magical solutions.
-Our research project proposes a radically new understanding of the relationship between material infrastructure and the everyday realities of urbanization by taking account of its historical complexity and the multivalent dreams and projects it generates.
+Focusing on the multiple dimensions of urban and regional development on the ground, this research studio questions dominant approaches to infrastructure and urbanization in and beyond Africa.
+When highways, dams, or railways figure in urban or Africa-focused research, they tend to appear as merely technical problems of development: either they are described as lacking, or they are treated as magical solutions to reduce poverty and conflict.
+The aim of the research studio is to contribute to new understandings about the relationship between material infrastructure and the everyday realities of urbanization, by taking account of its historical complexity, lived experience, and the multivalent dreams and projects it generates.